ArbitrumFoundation/governance/docs/security-council-manager.md

 ### Add Security Council

-Can be called by DAO and the Non-Emergency Security Council.
+Can be called by DAO and the Emergency Security Council.
 Adds an additional security council whose members will be updated by the election system.

 ### Remove Security Council

-Can be called by DAO and the Non-Emergency Security Council.
+Can be called by DAO and the Emergency Security Council.
 Removes a security council from being updated by the election system.

 ## Race conditions